Celeb or stranger? Study weighs Americans’ interest in birds

 Results appear in a paper released Monday by the Proceedings of the National Academy of Science.
 Schuetz, a biologist and independent researcher in Bath, Maine, did the work with Alison Johnston, who’s affiliated with Cornell University in Ithaca, New York

-The project included studying Google searches performed from 2008 to 2017 to get some idea about what Americans think about 621 bird species.
+The project included studying Google searches performed from 2008 to 2017 to learn about what Americans think about 621 bird species.
 Researchers knew where each search came from.
 They also knew the natural range of each species and how often it is sighted in specific places, based on a national database.

 One key question was whether the Google data revealed more interest in each species than one would expect in various locations, based on how often it is sighted in those places.
 Another question was how much the interest in each species was limited to its natural range, or spilled out beyond it.